mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "As part of this effort, our people must unite to construct a weapon larger than we have ever built.
 In a pledge of service, Heiko has forged a strong alliance with Holragi.
 To help us all accomplish this herculean effort in time.
 I'd like to invite Melna who will now speak about this historic alliance."

+He passed the microphone listener to Melna who accepted it with a smile of her own.

+"Nice try, Fajro," she said to him privately.
+"But not good enough."

+He frowned and decided to stand very close behind her in case she tried anything again.
+He turned to a soldier and whispered into hae ear, "If she says anything weird.
+Immediately cut."

+Melna began.
+"Friends.
+Heikoans.
+Pangum of Palinan.
+There's something I've always admired about our spirit.
+We don't give up in the face of adversity.
+We cooperate to accomplish a greater good.
+And most importantly, we sacrifice everything to do what is right.
+I was asked just a few moments ago to deliver a speech about how we are coming together to create the greatest weapon ever made against our greatest foe.
+But I want to first talk a bit about why we need this weapon.
+For years our peoples fought over territory on what little space we have on this precious ring of green.
+Until finally we realized we would all be much better off if we shared our goods with each other and through this balance, acheive peace.
+Our enemy now, believes it is far superior to us in every way.
+We cannot reason with them, for they think themselves the rulers of this corner of the universe.
+But I want you all to know, that we will not back down from a fight.
+No matter the circumstances.
+We will survive this together."

+Some in the crowd cheered, and Fajro went to pull the listener away, but Melna stepped away from him and held her arm out to fend him off.

+"Now, I'd like to call up the people who advised me in this long and arduous decision."

+She looked to them as she called them by name, "Pomri.
+Thimlu.
+Jesse.
+Linyu."

 <!--
 "I'd like to call up the people whose advice helped me make this historic decision."